 Any link may be advertising for which I may get a commission if you buy, at no additional charge to you.
 See my Disclaimer.

 The Great River Road (GRR) is not just one road.
 It’s a series of roads that each state designates as part of the GRR.
 The Mississippi River Parkway Commission (MRPC) began in 1938 to oversee the river.
-The commission assumed the role to preserve, promote, and enhance the scenic, historic, and recreational assets.
+The commission assumed the role of preserving, promoting, and enhancing scenic, historical, and recreational assets.
 This organization provides Great River Road History and explanation.
 (The GRR posts will be updated in the future.
 Someday!)
 Scroll down a bit for links to all the other posts!

 More Mississippi River information

-Each of the 10 states participates in the work of the MRPC as well as having their own association.
+Each of the 10 states participates in the work of the MRPC as well as having its own association.
 Some are more active than others.
 Every state but Louisiana has signs indicating the road is part of the GRR.
-The roads can be federal, state or local.
-Here is a link to the Great River Road Association including representatives from all states on the route.
+The roads can be federal, state, or local.
+Here is a link to the Great River Road Association, including representatives from all states on the route.

 Mississippi River Beginnings

 The GRR starts at Lake Itasca in northern Minnesota, where the mighty Mississippi begins its 2320-mile flow to the Gulf of Mexico.
 Through much of MN, the road runs on one side of the river or the other.
 When the river reaches Wisconsin, the road becomes an east road and a west road.
 When the river flows into the part of Louisiana where it is no longer between two states, the road goes back to running on just one side or the other.
 US Highway 61 is part of the road in several states.
 I believe the longest stretch of federal highways on the GRR is Highway 61.

 Picture of the source of the river as it flows out of Lake Itasca.
 (Actually, it is a “picture of a picture” taken in a River Museum in Dubuque, IA.)